unltdnetworx/ioBroker.stiebel-isg/README.md

 This adapter is a ment to read values from stiebel-eltron/tecalor internet service gateways (ISG) and control the device.

 USE AT YOUR OWN RISK!!!
-ABSOLUTELY NO WARRANTY FOR DAMAGES ETC.!!!
+ABSOLUTELY NO WARRANTY FOR DAMAGES, ETC.!!!

 Help or hints are welcome.